 10) Continued funding for the CDC Arthritis Program in the HHS/Labor/Ed Appropriations.
 This program provides funding for the sub-awards given to community park and recreation agencies to implement the Arthritis Foundation Exercise Program and Walk with Ease Interventions.

 We will need your help to put these important policy goals into action and to see the resolutions fulfilled.
 To work toward this, we will provide educational tools and resources to make it easier for you to advocate with your Congressional leaders.
 NRPA will hold more public policy-related webinars this year and provide congressional site visit toolkits for some of the critical legislative issues to help guide you through the process of building and strengthening your relationships with your senators and representatives.
-Click here to access the Congressional Visit Toolkit to help you prepare to host a congressional member at your summer or after-school feeding programs.

 Let’s make 2015 a year to remember with resolutions fulfilled.
 To quote the English author Edith Lovejoy Pierce, “We will open the book.
 Its pages are blank.
 We are going to put words on them ourselves.
 The book is called Opportunity and its first chapter is New Year’s Day.”